Regulation of self-driving cars: UNECE WP.29 GRVA

+representatives of Canada, China, the European Union, Japan, the United Kingdom of Great Britain and Northern Ireland and the United States of America for the generation of the draft UN Global Technical Regulation on ADS.
+In 2024, this regulation is still under development.

 Legislation and regulation in Japan

 Japan is a non-signatory country to the Vienna Convention.
 In 2019, Japan amended two laws, "Road Traffic Act" and "Road Transport Vehicle Act", and they came into effect in April 2020.
 In the former act, Level 3 self driving cars became allowed on public roads.